mystenmark/sips/sips/sip-58.md

 - Automatic merging of all deposits to an address into a single canonical balance owned by that address.
 - Payment of gas from an address's SUI balance.
 (This permits stateless transaction construction.)

+However there are a few small risks/drawbacks to mention:
+- Some users or clients may get confused by the fact that funds can be stored among zero or more coins **and** an address balance as well.
+- During the transition period, there may be some confusion about the best way to transfer funds, or the best way to design contracts.

 ## Specification

 Sui address balances are built using the following components: